 SMME Indaba to facilitate partnership discussions between business and municipalities on local economic and small business development programs!

-The Indaba will launch the Startup & Grow Project for municipalities to facilitate a process of promoting entrepreneurship among local youth under the program that will support both those starting-up as well as providing mentorship for others who have recently gone into business since support in the formative years of an SMME is an essential requirement for sustainability.
+The Indaba will launch the Startup & Grow Program for municipalities to facilitate a process of promoting entrepreneurship among local youth under the program that will support both those starting-up as well as providing mentorship for others who have recently gone into business since support in the formative years of an SMME is an essential requirement for sustainability.

 Municipalities will also be advised at the Indaba on how to partner with construction companies under the “Adopt a Sub-Contractor Program”, since the Construction Sector B-BBEE Charter, only allows for companies to fund development programs of its own suppliers and municipalities have a big role to play to facilitate this legal instruction by encouraging local suppliers to adopt a ‘Sub-Contractor” for such development.

 The Indaba will also launch the CodeCubator for those young people looking for assistance on how to start-up a business in the 4thIndustrial Revolution arena, which is a priority project for national government with the recent establishment of the iNesi Imkamva eSkills Institute.